Retire Your Credit Card Debt With Citi Simplicity Card

-New cardholders are offered 0% APR promotional financing on new purchases and balance transfers, but there is a balance transfer fee.
+New cardholders are offered 0% APR promotional financing on purchases and balance transfers for 21 months, but there is a balance transfer fee.
 (Balance transfer fee applies with this offer 3% of each balance transfer; $5 minimum.)
 Qualifying balance transfers must be made within four months of opening an account, and cardholders must still make monthly minimum payments.

-After the promotional financing terms end, interest will accrue at the regular rate, which will be 12.99% to 21.99%, depending on your creditworthiness.
+After the promotional financing terms end, interest will accrue at the regular rate, which will be 13.24% to 23.24%, depending on your creditworthiness.

+Shopping benefits.
 Despite its name, this card is anything but a no-frills product.
-For example, purchases are covered by an extended warranty program that adds one year to manufacturer's warranties of three years or less.
-Cardholders also receive a retail purchase protection policy against theft or damage within 90 days of purchase, for up to $1,000.
-Finally, all purchases are eligible to participate in Citi's Price Rewind program that will refund the difference in price of any purchase that is available for $25 less within 30 days.
+For example, purchases you make on the card are covered by an extended warranty program that adds one year to manufacturer's warranties of five years or less, and you're covered for up to $10,000 per year.

-18 months of 0% interest is the longest offer of its kind currently on the market.
+Longest intro APR.
+21 months of 0% interest is the longest offer of its kind currently on the market.
 If a cardholder utilizes this offer as part of a comprehensive plan to pay off as much debt as possible, this can be a fantastic deal.
 In addition, all of the purchase protection plans can be useful as well.

-Finally, it is nice to see a bank take a less punitive approach by getting rid of late fees and penalty interest rates.
+May encourage financial irresponsibility.
 Customers should not interpret Citi's generosity as an invitation to be irresponsible.
 Even without late fees and penalty interest rates, making late payments is a bad habit that will hurt your credit score.
 Furthermore, those who use promotional financing offers to postpone paying off their debt will eventually see this practice catch up with them with devastating results.

 Who This Card Is Best For